PrefectHQ/prefect/docs/guide/README.md

 And yet, we don't see a single tool designed that way.
 Other workflow systems seem to believe that they're actually positive engineering tools, somehow enabling users to do things they couldn't do otherwise.
 As a result, they feel no shame in asking users to generate yet another config file, or contort code into a convoluted DAG structure.
 Prefect already knows you can write incredible code; it just wants to make sure it works.

 Prefect takes your code and transforms it into a robust, distributed pipeline.
 You can continue to use your existing tools, languages, infrastructure, and scripts.
-Prefect is building a robust DAG structure, but in a way that respects positive engineering and doesn't inhibit it.
+Prefect is building a rich DAG structure, but in a way that respects positive engineering and doesn't inhibit it.
 You can use Prefect's functional API to transform scripts with minimal hooks; or you can access the deferred computational graph directly; or any combination thereof.
 It's up to you.

 The most common thing we hear about negative engineering is: **"This should be easy!"**